deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Description**: output TDDFT Vector potential or not(a.u.)
-  - True: output Vector potential.
+  - True: output Vector potential in file "OUT.suffix/At.dat"
   - False: do not output Vector potential.
 - **Default**: False